zouliming/jquerypagewalkthrough.github.com/README.md

               width: '320', //default width for each step,
               draggable: false, // set true to set walkthrough draggable,
               contentRotation: 0 //content rotation : i.e: 0, 90, 180, 270 or whatever value you add. minus sign (-) will be CCW direction
            },
         overlay: true, //use overlay or not, default: true
         accessable: false, //if true - you can access html element such as form input field, button etc
         autoScroll: true, //is true - this will autoscroll to the arror/content every step
         scrollSpeed: 1000, //scroll speed
         stayFocus: false, //if true - when user scroll down/up to the page, it will scroll back the position it belongs
         onLeave: null, // callback when leaving the step
-        onEnter: null // callback when entering the step }
+        onEnter: null // callback when entering the step,
+        i18n: { // Strings for the user interface
+            close: 'Click here to close' // Default text for the close button in the top right corner }
+  }

 ],